Same-day Filing

 Step 4: File the final tax return

 Certain states require LLC owners to obtain a tax clearance, consent to dissolution, or verify good standing from the state's tax agency.
 You may be required to file your last tax return before applying for dissolution.
 Make sure to indicate that this will be your company's final tax return by checking the box on IRS Form 1065.
 You can submit a request electronically or via mail to receive the clearance from your state's tax agency.
-If you are up to date on filing tax returns, you will receive the certificate that declares you have no tax liability.
+If you are up-to-date on filing tax returns, you will receive the certificate that declares you have no tax liability.

 Note that in New Jersey, you do not need to submit a tax clearance certificate to dissolve your LLC.
 However, it is still good practice to submit your final tax return to avoid any penalties.